-How to Stop a Sheriff's Sale in Ohio
+How do I Stop a Sheriff's Sale in Ohio?

 While it is always more beneficial to defend the foreclosure lawsuit before a sheriff's sale is ever scheduled, this post addresses what to do if the sheriff’s sale is on the horizon.
 If you are not sure when that might occur, we published a detailed foreclosure timeline here.
 This foreclosure timeline gives you an idea of how long the foreclosure process will take, including the sheriff's sale.

 Outside of bankruptcy, stopping a foreclosure sale in Ohio requires a judge’s order.
 Bankruptcy automatically halts all creditor actions and will freeze the foreclosure case preventing the sheriff’s sale.
 If you want to avoid filing bankruptcy, then you must seek relief from the judge presiding over the foreclosure action, which means presenting a strong legal basis for reopening the case.
 Or, you might be able to stop the sale by applying for a loan modification, which is discussed in greater detail below.

 While we discuss several options below, the only guaranteed way of stopping a sheriff’s sale in Ohio is to file bankruptcy.
 Both Chapter 7 (total release of debts) and Chapter 13 (repayment plan lasting 3 to 5 years) provide for an immediate halting of all creditor actions, including stopping a foreclosure sheriff’s sale.
 The sheriff sale is stopped the very minute you file your bankruptcy petition, even if that filing is the morning of the sheriff sale (just make sure you file a notice with the foreclosure court).